VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/README.md

 1. mass only
 2. longevity only
-3. gestation only
+3. gestation only (1-3 are simple regression models)
-4. all three traits together
+4. all three traits together (multiple regression model)

 ### Phylogenetic Random Effect

-Species are evolutionarily related and cannot be treated as independent.
-The workflow reads a phylogenetic tree, prunes it to species present in the data, constructs a correlation matrix under a Brownian motion model, and passes this matrix to the species-level random effect.
+Because species are evolutionarily related through shared ancestry, their trait values cannot be treated as independent.
+The workflow reads a phylogenetic tree, prunes it to the species present in the data, constructs a variance-covariance matrix under a Brownian motion model, and passes this matrix to the species-level random effect.
 This produces a proper phylogenetic generalized linear mixed model.

 ## Priors